wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/extend-cloud-sustainability/includes/exercise-create-power-automate.md

 With Microsoft Power Automate, you can automate a task, get or send notifications, and track the completion of tasks.

-In this exercise, you create a notification when an emissions factor for fictitious business Contoso Cooling has been recorded to have a CO<sub>2</sub> calculation that's greater than 1,800 lbs.
+In this exercise, you create a notification when an emissions factor for fictitious business Company Cooling has been recorded to have a CO<sub>2</sub> calculation that's greater than 1,800 lb.

 1. Sign in to [Power Apps](https://make.preview.powerapps.com/environments/839eace6-59ab-4243-97ec-a5b8fcc104e4/home/?azure-portal=true).